nlovellaudio/open-alpha/community/community-made.md

 A bunch of the Alpha Dogs exist in the wild!
 I've collected some photos of the ones that have been made, for reference.

+## Table

+Mostly to list credits and stuff.

 |Maker|Website|Source|Image|Colour|
 |-----|-------|------|-----|------|
 |Antdroid|Headfi|[Source](https://www.head-fi.org/threads/open-alpha-t50-3d-printed-headphone-project-from-mrspeakers.825868/page-23#post-13300361) | [Image](./antdroid.jpg)|Black|